naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What did the biologist wear to impress their date?
-Designer genes.
+Why did the IT technician break up with his smartphone?
+It kept dropping the call!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)